-General info: Since November 2013, the Carolina Reaper variety has held the world record of the worlds hottest chili (Guinness Book of Records).
+General info: From November 2013 until October 2023, the Carolina Reaper variety has held the world record of the worlds hottest chili for over ten years (Guinness Book of Records).
 It was bred by Ed Currie of the PuckerButt Pepper Company in South Carolina (USA).
 He breeds extra-hot chillies for cancer research (The fact that chili helps with cancer has now been proven many times by several scientists).
 To date, it is not clear which species Ed Curry has crossbred for the Carolina Reaper.
 But there have already emerged myths, such as it is a cross between a Pakistani Naga Morich and a Caribbean habanero found on a volcano.

 Initially, this breeding was called HP22B, which means "Higher Power, Pot No. 22, Plant B".
 When it was clear that this variety had consistently high levels of heat and could possibly set a record, a new name was found: "Carolina" stands for the origin in the US-state Carolina and "Reaper" refers to the deadly grim reaper to describe the almost deathly heat of this chili.
 The tested average heat values by the Chile Pepper Institute were 1,569,300 scoville heat units (SHU), with individual specimens bringing it to a remarkable 2.2 million SHU.
 Even chili-heads should not eat a whole pod at once (and according to the breeder never unaccompanied).
 Untrained people should not try them and children should be kept away from the chillies!